 In this post, we will define the different types of license models available in the LMS industry.
-In follow-on posts we define known pricing tiers in each model and ranges of cost a buyer can expect to pay.
+In future posts we’ll define known pricing tiers in each model and price ranges that LMS buyers can expect to pay.

 Order, here we come.